ctangney-tulip/crystal-clear-components/README.md

 ## Still To Do...

 1. Roadmap
-2. Code splitting for Components TS / JS
-   - This will enable users to embed individual components from the library onto their pages.
-3. Pipeline / build stuff
+2. Pipeline / build stuff